Nks9492/flatris/README.md

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).

-This is test edit by NKS on README.md
+This is test changes made by nks on readme.